AEO Budget 2026: The Line-Item Template That Survives Finance Review

 Sentence 3 — Why this size.
 "The €2,000/month minimum is what funds baseline measurement plus one content sprint plus the authority work.
 Anything below that is theater."
 Be specific.
 Vague numbers lose; defended numbers win.

 Sentence 4 — Why the proof.
-"We start with a baseline scan in Q1 (€80, one-time) so we have a measured ‘before’ picture.
+"We start with a free baseline scan in Q1 so we have a measured ‘before’ picture.
 Q4 review, we compare to the baseline.
 If the line did not produce a measurable delta, we cut it."
 Finance loves an exit ramp.
 Build one in.

 You do not need to convince your CFO that AI is the future.
 You need to convince them that this line has measurement, separability, and an exit ramp.
 Those three are the language of finance, and they are what wins approval.

-The €80 starting line: order the baseline before you allocate the rest
+The free starting line: run the baseline before you allocate the rest

 The first row of the worksheet is the baseline scan.
 The reason it sits first is operational, not promotional: you cannot defend the rest of the line without it.

-The Far & Wide AI Visibility Report costs €80, runs against ChatGPT, tests 10 real customer questions in your category, and delivers a PDF with 10 prioritized recommendations in about 20 minutes.
-It is small enough to slip into discretionary marketing spend, fast enough to come back before your next budget meeting, and structured enough that you can drop the prioritized recommendations directly into your content sprint plan.
+The free Far & Wide scan runs on the 4 AI platforms you pick — from ChatGPT, Gemini, Perplexity, Copilot, Google AI Overviews and Google AI Mode — tests 10 real buyer questions in your category, and delivers prioritized recommendations, no card required.
+It costs nothing, comes back fast enough for your next budget meeting, and is structured so you can drop the recommendations directly into your content sprint plan.

 If you want stage-by-stage budget benchmarks by company size, see AEO Budget by Company Stage.
 If you need to pitch this internally and want a longer script for the budget defense, see How to Get AEO Budget Approved Internally.